MoreliaTalk/morelia_server/README_ENG.md

   * lib.py - module is responsible for hashing password, comparing password with its hash sum, and creating a hash for auth_id.
   * models.py - module is responsible for describing database tables to work through ORM.
   * logging.py - logging configuration module.
 * /templates - templates for displaying server statistics in browser.
   * base.html - base template with basic elements of menu, it is implemented in every working template.
   * index.html - working homepage template.
   * status.thml - working page template with status of server.
 * server.py - basic server code.
 * manage.py - migration manager for database (creating and deleting database tables).
 * /tests
   * fixtures/
     * api.json - json-file with pre-prepared data, to conduct tests.
   * test_api.py - validation tests.
   * test_controller.py - tests to check class that is responsible for processing protocol methods.
   * test_lib.py - hash function tests.
 * debug_server.py - A wrapper for server.py to debug through a utility `pdb`.
-* example_config.ini - file containing server settings, just rename it to `config.ini` before starting server.
+* example_config.ini - file containing the example server settings, just rename it to `config.ini` before starting the server.
+* client.py - mini client to check the server operation.

 ## Installing ##